• Skip to main content

 Jump to Recipe Print Recipe

-What's not to love about a rich, gooey Swiss cheese dip?
+What's not to love about a rich, gooey warm Swiss cheese dip?
 Particularly one that requires only four ingredients and is ready in just 15 minutes?
 This easy snack or appetizer is perfect for dipping, dunking, scooping, and sharing.

 A cube of bread on a fondue fork, covered in Swiss cheese dip.